-Owners of foreign horses imported into Australia must provide documentation on the previous jumping performances of the horse to the branch.
+Owners of foreign horses imported into Australia must provide documentation on the previous jumping performances of the horse to the EA State branch.
 There will be an appeal system if the automatic allocation is not appropriate for the imported horse.

 Imported horses ages will be determined as at 1st January for horses born in the northern hemisphere, and as at 1st August for horses born in the southern hemisphere.
 Imported horses must be assessed by the Points panel within 3 months of their importation.
+Imported horses must be assessed at initial registration or the horse will be automatically allocated the points as listed below:

 - 5 year old and below 0 points

-- year old 16 points
+- 6 year old 16 points

-- year old 40 points
+- 7 year old 40 points

-- year old and above 80 points
+- 8 year old and above 80 points